 Ginger root is widely available in two forms: dried and fresh.
 You can enjoy ginger root health benefits by eating either form.

 Fresh ginger is sold as young ginger and mature ginger.
 Mature ginger has tougher skin than young ginger as the skin typically hardens over time.
 The skin of young ginger is thin, so you can eat it.
 Mature ginger has a tough skin.
-So you need to peel the skin before consumption.
+So you need to peel the skin before consumption, that is excluding Ginger Tea where it is recommended to leave the skin.
 You can use either variety.
 You can shred, slice, or mince fresh ginger for use in foods or for medicinal purposes.

 Ginger powder is made from dried and ground ginger.
 It is included in a variety of products, including ginger root supplement capsules and ginger spice for cooking.
 During processing the powder is often mixed with other additives.
 When you are buying capsules, ensure that the product is natural and free of chemical additives, sugar, dyes, and binders.

 The aromatic quality of the ginger root has earned it a place among one of the more common cooking spices and flavoring agents.
 The food industry uses ginger as an additive or spice in many finished products and mixes such as paste, curry, jam, sauce, or chutney.
 Ginger root is also a popular flavoring included in baked goods and sweets such as cakes, gingerbread, candies, syrups, and lozenges.